In this guide, you will learn how to install Apache Cassandra Node on CentOS 8 and configure initial security configuration.

 ahmer@cqlsh> exit

-Apache Cassandra node has been configured.
+Apache Cassandra has been configured.
 It is now ready to become part of a Cassandra cluster.

-In above guide, you have learned how to install Apache Cassandra node on CentOS 8, we have also configured recommended security configurations as well.
-Cassandra: The Definitive Guide: Distributed Data at Web Scale 2nd Edition by Jeff Carpenter is a very good book and we strongly recommend that you should read it.
+In above guide, you have learned how to install Cassandra on CentOS 8, you have also configured recommended security configurations as well.
+Cassandra: The Definitive Guide: Distributed Data at Web Scale 2nd Edition (PAID LINK) by Jeff Carpenter is a very good book and we strongly recommend that you should read it.